Nilegfx/code-standard/js/README.md

 1. Indentation: 4 spaces

 2. Comments: at least one line of short description is required, more lines or even comments following [JSDoc](http://usejsdoc.org/) rules will be appreciated.

     > Your code should be elegant, self-explanatory, not heavily relied on comments.

 2. Curly brackets:
 Required after statements such as ... ```if, switch, try, catch``` ... etc.

-> For ```{```, place it at the end of the previous line, not the begining of the next line, to avoid wrong semicolon insertion causes misinterpretation of the program.
+    > For ```{```, place it at the end of the previous line,
+    > NOT the begining of the next line,
+    > to avoid wrong semicolon insertion causes misinterpretation of the program.

 3. Simecolons:Required.

 4. Var: required, declare all variables at the top of each function.
 > Always remember that JavaScript does NOT have block scope, only functions have scope.

 ## Do NOT use ...